App-vNext/Polly/docs/advanced/dependency-injection.md

 ```
 <!-- endSnippet -->

-## Patterns and anti-patterns
+## Anti-patterns

 Over the years, many developers have used Polly in various ways.
 Some of these
 recurring patterns may not be ideal.
-This section highlights the recommended practices
-and those to avoid.
+The sections bellow highlights anti-patterns to avoid.

-### 1 - Accessing the `IServiceCollection` instead of `IServiceProvider`
+### Accessing the `IServiceCollection` instead of `IServiceProvider`

 ❌ DON'T